cossth/tx/readme.md

 // This is not a continuation either because the comment is not followed by
 // another to-do immediately so there is a risk of false-positive and we bail
 ```

-#### Allow configuring ignored entry names through the CLI

-This will enable configuring othen directories than `.git` and `node_modules`
-and will also enable ignoring binary and large files without having to rely on
-text/blob differentiation which is imperfect.

-#### Consider adding text/blob differentiation if CLI ignore option isn't enough

-I'd rather avoid it but it's not a complete non-option.

 #### Allow ignoring specific lines